the-avid-engineer/InfrastructureCli/README.md

 This is the template of the deployment.
 For the sake of re-usability, you probably want to use `@Fn::IncludeFile` here and specify the complete template elsewhere.
 More on this in the Template File Extensions.

-#### AWS Cloud Formation
+#### AWS Cloud ormation

-See [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-reference.html) for more information.
+See [User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-reference.html) for more information.

 ---

 ### Attributes

 This is a dictionary, where the key is a string and the value is any valid JSON.
 More on this in the Template File Extensions.

+---

+### PropertyMaps

+This is a dicitionary, where the key and value are both strings.
+The key is a value you can use with the `get <configuration key> <property name>` command.
+The command will write something to the standard output, depending on what key is requested and which template type is used.

+#### AWS CloudFormation

+For CloudFormation, the property value should be the **Export Name** of a Stack output.

+See [Outputs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) for more information.

 ---